Demi Lovato ‘Lucky To Be Alive’ Says Expert, After She Allegedly Smoked OxyContin Laced With Fentanyl

 New information that’s surfaced about Demi Lovato’s overdose revealed that she supposedly smoked OxyContin off tinfoil.
 The drugs, which she bought from a dealer, happened to be laced with fentanyl.
-Addiction specialist and clinical psychologist Dr. Kevin Gilliland said that if the reports are true, that Demi is “very lucky to be alive,” according to Hollywood Life.
+Addiction specialist and clinical psychologist Dr. Kevin Gilliland said that if the reports are true, Demi is “very lucky to be alive,” according to Hollywood Life.
 They went on to describe the incredibly dangerous nature of fentanyl, which is 80 to 100 times more potent than heroin or morphine.

 “If you relapse on opioids and you accidentally relapse with something that has Fentanyl in it then you will most likely die.”